Quickstart: Create and provision a simulated X.509 device using C# device SDK for IoT Hub Device Provisioning Service

 The sample code is set up to use X.509 certificates stored within a password-protected PKCS12 formatted file (certificate.pfx).
-Additionally, you need a public key certificate file (certificate.cer) to create an individual enrollment later in this Quickstart.
+Additionally, you need a public key certificate file (certificate.cer) to create an individual enrollment later in this quickstart.
 To generate a self-signed certificate and its associated .cer and .pfx files, run the following command:

 The script prompts you for a PFX password.
 Remember this password, you must use it when you run the sample.

-Under the Add Enrollment panel, enter the following information:
+In the Add Enrollment panel, enter the following information:

 Select X.509 as the identity attestation Mechanism.